Biological Semiconductors: Frontiers

 - How to take major steps towards almost unimaginable discoveries such as utilising quantum tunnelling.

 - If biological superconductors are discovered this might help harness clean nuclear energy, as high temperature superconductors can be used to create the magnetic field to contain the fusion plasma.

 - That all natural systems are ultimately open, and looking at something in isolation (in a laboratory) has major limitations.
 If we understand this, then discovery never needs to end.

-October 2016.
+October 2016 (trimmed down in July 2017).
 This article merely joins up other peoples work into an overall system.
 These works have been referenced so it is clear that others have provided the individual pieces of evidence that have been used to shape a specific systems approach.

 These are articles I have also looked at and may be of relevance, but I felt the above article was already becoming too complex.

 - I K Kominis has looked at the radical pair effect in quantum biology as being a type of quantum zeno effect A T Dellis and I K Kominis, 2009, Dellis and Kominis 2011, More recently he has referred to this as the solid state photo-CIDNP effect (Kominis 2013).